-Patton is shown in the wilderness after his disgrace in Sicily.
-He is show in the movie as appointing the famous ‘Phantom Army.’
-This was the case in real life and Patton was placed in charge of a phantom army that was designed to deceive the Nazis concerning the location of the D-Day landings.
+After his disgrace in Sicily, Patton was essentially sent out to pasture.
+Instead of being to the D-Day invastion he was placed in charge of the "Phantom Army.’
+In real life, Patton was placed in charge of a "phantom army" that was designed to deceive the Nazis concerning the location of the D-Day landings.
 Patton was part of an elaborate plan of misinformation that fooled the Germans into thinking that the invasion of Europe would happen at Calais and not in Normandy.

 This deception known as Operation Fortitude was very successful and helped to ensure that the D-Day Landings were a success.
-This is all accurate and it shows Patton’s deep unhappiness at this time.
+This is all accurate, and it shows Patton’s deep unhappiness at this time.
 He regarded his command of the Phantom Army as a humiliation and believed that he was being denied a share of the glory of D-Day.
 The movie also shows how desperate Patton was to return to combat despite General Dwight Eisenhower’s, the allied army’s Chief of Staff, doubts about his reliability.
-The film also shows Patton begging for his old position but this was not the case.
+The film also shows Patton begging for his old position, but this was not the case.
 While he was a proud man, it had already been agreed that he would return to a front-line command role after D-Day.
-The movie while not completely accurate does capture Patton at this personally difficult time for him before and after D-Day.
+The movie effectively portrays Patton's difficult personality.

 Paton and the Liberation of Europe

 Patton was appointed commander of the US Third Army a few weeks after Normandy.
-This was accurate.
 It was in this campaign that he displayed his greatest skills as a commander.
 The movie shows Patton brilliantly employing his tanks to break out of Normandy and allow the allied army to advance into the central plains of France and onwards to Paris.
-The movie captures very well Patton’s advance towards the German border and how the advance was halted because the 3rd army had run out of fuel.
-This was the case and the movie shows the anger and frustration felt by Patton at this fact.
+The movie captures Patton’s advance towards the German border and how the advance was halted because the 3rd army had run out of fuel.
+Patton's troops did run out of film and the movie accurately shows Patton's anger and frustration.

 The Battle of the Bulge was one of Patton’s and indeed the American army’s finest hours.
 The General led his units in a counterattack that was pivotal in driving the German counter-attack back.
-The role of Patton in the Battle is not exaggerated and he played a very important role in the American victory.
+The role of Patton in the Battle is not exaggerated, and he played a significant role in the American victory.
 One famous scene in the movie is incorrect.
 We are shown Patton as praying for the weather to improve so that he and his men could receive air support to defeat the Nazis.
 Patton ordered an army Chaplin to compose a prayer to ask God for clear weather.
-This happened but not as shown during the Battle of the Bulge but rather during the 3rd Army’s campaign in Lorraine.
+This order happened but it did not happen during the Battle of the Bulge but it was issuded during the 3rd Army’s campaign in Lorraine.